-Inspect inside attic, and ever square inch of the house, for rat entry holes.
+1) Inspect inside attic, and ever square inch of the house, for rat entry holes.
 These holes can be as small as a quarter, or a 1/2" wide gap.

-Seal shut all entry holes, with steel, BEFORE any trapping or exclusion.
+2) Seal shut all entry holes, with steel, BEFORE any trapping or exclusion.

-Set one-way exclusion funnels on the primary entry/exit holes, or set at least a dozen rat traps, baited with peanut butter, on the primary rat trails (marked by droppings and brown grease) in the attic.
+3) Set one-way exclusion funnels on the primary entry/exit holes, or set at least a dozen rat traps, baited with peanut butter, on the primary rat trails (marked by droppings and brown grease) in the attic.

-Once you hear no more rat sounds at night, the trapping is complete.
+4) Once you hear no more rat sounds at night, the trapping is complete.

-Clean and decontaminate the attic space.
+5) Clean and decontaminate the attic space.